 By enacting the MIVRA, Michigan can pave the way for a more equal future.
 Equitable voting rights protections, like those in the federal VRA and state level voting rights acts, have had powerful effects in making the democratic process fairer, more equal, and more inclusive.
-These effects include reducing racial turnout disparities, 82 making government more responsive to the needs of legislative priorities of communities of color, 83 and increasing diversity in government office, 84 so that elected representatives more fully reflect the communities they serve.
+These effects include reducing racial turnout disparities, making government more responsive to the needs of legislative priorities of communities of color, and increasing diversity in government office, so that elected representatives more fully reflect the communities they serve.

 There is also evidence that measures like those in SB 401 can have powerful, downstream benefits in economic equality and health.
 Recent analyses show that incremental improvements in diversity in local representation translate into more equitable educational and policy outcomes.
-So And Professor Thomas A. LaVeist of Tulane University, in a landmark study, identified the federal VRA as a causal factor in reducing infant mortality in Black communities where the law's protections had led to fairer representation.
-For these reasons, the American Medical Association has recognized voting rights as a social determinant of health and declared support for "measures to facilitate safe and equitable access to voting as a harm-reduction strategy to safeguard public health.
-The social strategy and safeguard public health.
+Ref.
+And Professor Thomas A. LaVeist of Tulane University, in a landmark study, identified the federal VRA as a causal factor in reducing infant mortality in Black communities where the law's protections had led to fairer representation.
+For these reasons, the American Medical Association has recognized voting rights as a social determinant of health and declared support for

-Zachary L. Hertz, Analyzing the Effects of a Switch to By-District Elections in California, Univ.
+&lt;sup>83 Zachary L. Hertz, Analyzing the Effects of a Switch to By-District Elections in California, Univ.
 Chi.
-(July 19, 2021), https://electionlab.mit.edu/sites/default/files/2021-07/hertz_2020.pdf.
+(July 19, 2021), https://electionlab.mit.edu/sites/default/files/2021-07/hertz\2020.pdf.